denis-kiprop/zero_day/README.md

-!#bin/bash
-echo"This file is mandatory in projects"
+This file is mandatory in projects